rorycl/ml-akn-client/src/marklogic/README.md

-[W3Schools](https://www.w3schools.com/xml/xquery_intro.asp) has a simple intro to XML/Xquery and XSLT which is worth a quick review if one is considering working with XQuery in MarkLogic (or eXist for that matter).
+[W3Schools](https://www.w3schools.com/xml/xquery_intro.asp) has a simple intro to XML/Xquery and XSLT which is worth a quick review if one is considering working with XQuery in MarkLogic (or eXist).

 A simple FLWOR example from the W3Schools article: